ska-telescope/ska-src-mm-image-discovery/README.md

 # SKA SRC Mm-Image-Discovery API

 This service is used to register and retrieve metadata for SKA Image containers.
+Its primary goal is to assist science users in **finding the software efficiently** through a portal/UI that interacts with a **Image Discovery API**.

+### **Key Functions of the Service**

+1. **Image Discovery**
+   - Users search for Image using an API to find the right tool for their needs.
+   - The system retrieves relevant Image metadata.

+2. **Image Registration**
+   - The user can register a specific image in the system and later the image will be available for search.

+3. **Execution Broker Role (Future scope yet to be implemented)**
+   - Once the software is identified, the **Ex Broker** determines the required resources to run it.
+   - It extracts metadata about the software to understand **minimum resource requirements** (CPU, memory, storage, etc.).
+   - This ensures the job is executed efficiently in an appropriate environment.

+This service **assists scientists in discovering and executing OCI image** by integrating metadata-based resource management.
+It ensures that the right OCI image is found, its dependencies are understood, and the necessary resources are allocated for successful execution.

 This service has 2 endpoints `/image/search` and `/image/register` for searching by name or by metadata and registering a new image.